MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

    preference.

  - The *Biography* column - best case - isn't displayed in any views.
 Only viewed/edited when the user interacts with the item.
- - It may be worth also indexing *Modified* here for Power Automate Flow users running the Trigger for when SharePoint Items are Created or Modified.
+ - It may be worth also indexing *Modified* here for **Power Automate Flow** users running the trigger for when SharePoint Items are Created or Modified.